Descent into Hell (film): Cast

-Claude Braseur and Sophie Marceau had played the leads in two other films, which had attained great popularity in France: La Boum (1980) and its sequel, La Boum 2—where they played father and daughter.
-Their performance in Descente, given their age difference (thirty years) and the nude scenes, led to media discussions and allegations—that Brasseur had no credibility playing Lola Kolber's lover after having played her father, and that Marceau had been forced to skip enjoying her youth.
+Claude Braseur and Sophie Marceau had co-starred in two other films, which had attained great popularity in France: La Boum (1980) and its sequel, La Boum 2—where they played father and daughter.
+Their pairing in Descente, given their age difference (thirty years) and the nude scenes, led to criticism that Brasseur had no credibility playing Marceau's husband after having played her father.

-In an interview with Europe 1, Brasseur said, "Jouer le père de Sophie Marceau dans La Boum... puis son amant dans Descente aux enfers quatre ans plus tard, est un choix qui m'a coûté très cher. Ça n'a pas surpris, ça a choqué.
-Quand Descente aux enfers est sorti, il y a eu une profusion de courriers adressés à Gaumont, à Sophie et moi.
-C'est tout juste si on ne m'accusait pas d'inceste." (“Playing Sophie Marceau's father in La Boum... then her lover in ‘Descente aux enfers’ four years later, is a choice that cost me dearly.
-It wasn't a surprise it shocked.
-When ‘Descente aux enfers’ came out, there were a lot of letters addressed to Gaumont, to Sophie and me.
-That's okay if I hadn't been accused of incest.”)
-Girod, in a review of the 2005 DVD release of Descent into Hell, commented, "Après avoir convaincu Sophie Marceau de tourner des scènes de nudité pour les besoins du film, mon mauvais esprit m'a poussé à proposer à Claude Brasseur le rôle de son mari.
-Ce qui m'amusait beaucoup parce qu'il sortait des Boum où il jouait le père de Sophie.
-D'ailleurs, entre nous sur le tournage, on appelait Descente aux enfers… La Boum X (rires). […] Cela a moins amusé un certain nombre de spectateurs groupies de Claude Brasseur qui lui ont envoyé des lettres d'insultes, au moment de la sortie du film ('Salaud !
-Tu n'as pas honte ?')." (“After convincing Sophie Marceau to shoot nudity scenes for the film, my bad mind pushed me to offer Claude Brasseur the role of her husband.
-That amused me a lot because he had made (the) Boum (films) where he played Sophie's father.
-Besides, among us on the set, we called ‘Descente aux enfers’ ...
-La Boum X (laughs). [...]
-This was less amusing to a certain number of Claude Brasseur's keen audience who sent him insulting letters at the time of the film's release ('Bastard!
-Aren't you ashamed?').”)
+In an interview with Europe 1, Brasseur said, "Playing Sophie Marceau's father in La Boum... then her lover in ‘Descent into Hell’ four years later, is a choice that cost me dearly.
+It came not as a surprise but as a schock.
+When ‘Descent into Hell’ came out, there were a lot of letters sent to Gaumont, Sophie and me.
+I came close to being accused of incest."
+Girod commented in 2005, in the film's DVD bonuses, "After I convinced Sophie Marceau to shoot nudity scenes for the film, my wickedness drove me to offer the role of her husband to Claude Brasseur.
+I found that very amusing because he had made the Boum [films] where he played Sophie's father.
+Besides, among us on the set, we called ‘Descent into Hell’ ... the X-rated Boum (laughs). [...]
+This was less amusing to a certain number of Claude Brasseur's groupies who sent him insulting letters when the film was released ('Bastard!
+Have you no shame?').”)